matt-handy/TheAllCommander/README.md

 	cat >>(filename) - same as ">", except appends to file cat (file) > (file2) - copies file to file2, overwriting content cat (file) >> (file2) - appends file to file2
+proxy <Remote IP> <port> <local port>
+	This command binds a TCP listener to <local port> on the TheAllCommander's command server.
+The remote daemon will open a socket to host <Remote IP> at <port>, and will function as a TCP proxy.
+This mode is currently supported for HTTP and DNS client modes.

 ## Server based macro commands
 The following commands are implemented serverside, where the server translates the instructions into